jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

   - `mount –t cifs //ubuntu/root /mnt`
   - `df -hT`
   - `ls -a /mnt` (note your home directory contents)
-  * If your host OS is Windows, open File Explorer and enter \\ubuntu in the search bar.
-Next, open PowerShell as Administrator and run the following command
-    - `net use z: \\ubuntu\woot /user:woot Secret555` (access your Z:\ mapped drive afterwards in File Explorer)
+  * If your host OS is Windows, open File Explorer and enter `\\ubuntu` in the search bar - next, open PowerShell as Administrator and run `net use z: \\ubuntu\woot /user:woot Secret555` (access your Z:\ mapped drive afterwards in File Explorer)
-  * If your host OS is macOS, open the Finder app and navigate to Go > Connect to Server and enter smb://ubuntu and click Connect (note the connection in your Finder)
+  * If your host OS is macOS, open the Finder app and navigate to Go > Connect to Server, enter `smb://ubuntu` and click Connect (note the connection in your Finder)

 # Apache
   * Open a Terminal on your Ubuntu Server virtual machine as root